Enngage/kontent-delivery-angular-sample/README.md

-This is an example Angular 6 application with [Kentico Cloud Delivery Typescript SDK](https://github.com/Enngage/KenticoCloudDeliveryTypeScriptSDK)
+This is an example Angular 6 application with [Kentico Cloud Delivery SDK](https://github.com/Enngage/kentico-cloud-js)

-## Angular 6 consideration
+## Angular 6 support

 Currently, there is an issue with Angular 6 CLI as it statically tries to resolve all requires.
-Since `Kentico Cloud Delivery Typescript SDK` supports both `node` and `browsers` the build fails in Angular 6 application due to missing node.js API.
+Since `Kentico Cloud Delivery` supports both `node` and `browsers` the build fails in Angular 6 application due to missing node.js API.
 To get around this, add following to your `ts.config.json` file:

 ```
 "paths": {
-    "kentico-cloud-delivery-typescript-sdk": [
+    "kentico-cloud-delivery": [
-        "node_modules/kentico-cloud-delivery-typescript-sdk/_bundles/kentico-cloud-delivery-sdk.browser.umd.min.js"
+        "node_modules/kentico-cloud-delivery/_bundles/kentico-cloud-delivery-sdk.browser.umd.min.js"
     ]
 },
 ```